Understanding Gabapentin: Effects, Risks, and Addiction

 - Morontin

-People who have had previous substance abuse problems with alcohol, opioids, cocaine, and other drugs also tend to abuse gabapentin.
-In fact, it is much more likely.
-According to the medical journal, The Annals of Pharmacotherapy, the rate of gabapentin misuse among the general population was only 1.1 percent while the rate of misuse in addiction treatment centers was 22 percent.
+People who have had problems with alcohol, opioids, cocaine, and other drugs often misuse gabapentin.
+The medical journal, The Annals of Pharmacotherapy, reports that gabapentin misuse is 1.1 percent in the general population.
+However, in addiction treatment centers, the misuse rate is 22 percent.

 What Are the Side Effects of Gabapentin Abuse?